• Menu

 They were originally the result of crossbreeding between native Scottish herding breeds, and dogs brought over to Britain by the Romans.

-They excelled at helping sheep farmers with their flocks, but kept a pretty low profile until the reign of Queen Victoria.
+They helped sheep farmers with their flocks, but kept a pretty low profile until the reign of Queen Victoria.

 By the time the American Kennel Club was founded in 1885, they had already long since established a loyal fanbase in the United States.
 And so they were one of the first 14 breeds to be recognized.